-In contrast to the year 2020, PUP is taxable in real-time during 2021.
-(This means you are taxed when you are paid.)
-PUP payments earned in 2021 are treated like other Department of Social Protection (DSP) taxable payments.
+PUP was taxed in real-time during 2021 and 2022.
+This means you were taxed on PUP income when you were paid.
+PUP payments earned in 2021 and 2022 were treated like other Department of Social Protection (DSP) taxable payments.

-This process ensures tax is collected on the payment at the right time and limits any additional liabilities at the end of the year.
+This process ensured tax was collected on the payment at the right time.
+It also limited any additional liabilities at the end of the year.

 The DSP informs Revenue on a weekly basis of the amount of taxable PUP paid to each recipient.
 Then:

 - any tax due is collected by reducing the person’s tax credits and rate band.
 To do this, Revenue ‘annualises’ the weekly amount of PUP.
 This is calculated by multiplying the weekly amount by 52.
 The annual tax credits and rate band are reduced by this amount.

 - the adjusted tax credits and rate band are applied on a week 1 basis.